 One of the ways I combat this is to set a work schedule for the following day on the evening prior.
 I discuss these hours with my husband, write it down on my day book, and designate them as sacred work time.

 But, since I do have children and I’m working from home, I make sure I’m still available for the children as well.
-I do allow interruptions (unless I’m in a call), because my family is the reason I’m working in the first place.
-Remembering your priorities is of the utmost importance—more on this in a late post.
+I do allow interruptions (unless I’m on a call), because my family is the reason I’m working in the first place.
+Remembering your priorities is of the utmost importance.

 3. Use a timing system